../orgfiles/navbar5.htm

 A. E. JONES (1879-1954)

-Arts & Crafts, hammered silver centrepiece, decorated with floral rondels and with leaf decorations to the six points of the hexagonal base.
+A large Arts & Crafts, hammered silver centrepiece, decorated with floral rondels and with leaf decorations to the six points of the hexagonal base.

 Maker's mark and hallmarks for Birmingham 1929.